Direct images, fields of Hilbert spaces, and geometric quantization

 In Part II we fix a surjective holomorphic submersion $\pi\colon Y\to S$ of finite dimensional complex manifolds; a smooth form $\nu$ on $Y$ that restricts to a volume form on each fiber $Y_s=\pi^{-1}s$, $s\in S$\, \footnote"$^\dag$"{In all that follows, only the restrictions $\nu|Y_s$ will matter, so one could as well take $\nu$ to be a relative form on the fibration.
 The form $\nu$ will be called a relative volume form.}; and a Hermitian holomorphic vector bundle $(E,h^E)\to Y$ of finite rank.
 Write $E_s$ for $E|Y_s$, and let $H_s$ denote the Hilbert space of holomorphic $L^2$--sections of $E_s$, with

 the inner product.
 The spaces $H_s$ together form a Hilbert field $H\to S$.
 The main question is under what conditions can $H$ be endowed with a natural smooth structure.
 In section 6, under a mild condition on $E$ we construct a $C^\infty(S)$--module $\Gamma^\infty$ of sections of $H$ and a Hermitian connection $\nabla$ on it.
 Whether $\Gamma^\infty$ and $\nabla$ indeed turn $H$ into a smooth Hilbert field depends on whether $\Gamma^\infty$ is dense in every fiber $H_s$, as required by (2.2.3).
 In section 7 we formulate geometric and analytic conditions that imply (2.2.3).
 The geometric condition bears on the fibration $Y\to S$, and in practice is easy to verify.
 Among the analytic conditions the most fearsome concerns the Bergman projection of $E_s$ and its smoothness as $s$ varies.
-Whether the analytic conditions are satisfied for direct images that arise in geometric quantization is largely up in the air.
-Part III contains some positive results when the classical configuration space is a compact homogeneous space.
+In Part III we will see that in direct images that arise in quantization the geometric condition is always satisfied, and often the analytic condition can be verified, too.

 \subhead 6.\ Basic constructions\endsubhead

 6.1.\ {\bf Notation.} In addition to $H_s$ it will be convenient to introduce the spaces $K_s$, consisting of smooth $L^2$--sections of $E_s$.
 They constitute a field of pre--Hilbert spaces $K=\coprod_{s\in S} K_s\to S$; the inner products on $K$ will still be denoted by $h$, defined by the same formula $(*)$ as for $H$.
 Sections $\varphi$ of $K$ are in one to one correspondence with sections $\Phi$ of $E$ that are smooth and $L^2$ on each $Y_s$, the correspondence being $\Phi(y)=\varphi(\pi y)(y)$, for $y\in Y$.
 Write $\Phi=\hat\varphi$ or $\varphi=\check\Phi$ to indicate $\varphi$ and $\Phi$ correspond.